cosmos/sp1-ics07-tendermint/README.md

 ## Run ICS-07 Tendermint Light Client End to End

-1. Generate the initialization parameters for the contract.
+1. Set the environment variables by filling in the `.env` file with the following:

     ```sh
-    TENDERMINT_RPC_URL=https://rpc.celestia-mocha.com/ cargo run --bin genesis --release
+    cp .env.example .env
     ```

-    This will generate the `contracts/script/genesis.json` file which contains the initialization parameters for the contract.
+    You need to fill in the `PRIVATE_KEY`, `SP1_PROVER`, `TENDERMINT_RPC_URL`, and `RPC_URL`.
+You also need the `SP1_PRIVATE_KEY` field if you are using the SP1 prover network.

-2. Deploy the `SP1ICS07Tendermint` contract with the initialization parameters:
+2. Deploy the `SP1ICS07Tendermint` contract:

     ```sh
-    cd ../contracts

-    forge install

-    forge script script/SP1ICS07Tendermint.s.sol --rpc-url https://ethereum-sepolia.publicnode.com/ --private-key <PRIVATE_KEY> --broadcast
+    just deploy-contracts
     ```

+    This will generate the `contracts/script/genesis.json` file which contains the initialization parameters for the contract.
+And then deploy the contract using `contracts/script/SP1ICS07Tendermint.s.sol`.
-    If you see the following error, add `--legacy` to the command.
+    If you see the following error, add `--legacy` to the command in the `justfile`:
     ```text
     Error: Failed to get EIP-1559 fees
     ```